-- Turn off optical correction functions, vibration reduction (VR) and focus aid assistance modes before using Kenko Teleplus DGX tele converter.
+- Turn off optical correction functions, Vibration Reduction (VR) or Image Stabilizer (IS) functions, focus aid assistance and AF micro adjustment functions before using Kenko Teleplus DGX tele converter.

 - Proper work and accuracy of AF only when lens has resulting aperture f/5.6 or faster.
 If resulting aperture is greater than f/5.6 - manual focus is strongly recommended.

-- Kenko Teleplus DGX tele converters are not compatible with Canon lenses with inbuilt nano USM motor.
+- Kenko Teleplus DGX tele converters are not compatible with Canon lenses with built-in nano USM motor.